CharlesDc9/Denoising_EMNIST/README.md

 ### Installation and Setup
 1. Clone this repository
 2. Create a virtual environment (we used UV package manager)
-3. Install required packages using `pip install -r requirements.txt`
+3. Install required packages using our pyproject.toml file